Applying to BYU-Idaho

 - If a student is being sponsored, they will need to provide information about their sponsor in the application.
 Their sponsor will be contacted by International Services.

 - International students will need to show proof of funds to cover their first year of schooling:

 - $16,500 USD for Non-LDS students

-- A deposit is required for international students.
+- A deposit is required for all international students.
 It must be paid before International Services will issue an I-20.
-Click here for more information on the deposit policy.

 - Complete the Financial Readiness Module on Canvas (ILearn